Equine Assisted Counseling & Psychotherapy - Equine Connection Counseling

 The Relational Equine-Partnered Counseling approach has been used in over 6,000 equine assisted counseling sessions with diverse clients and presenting concerns.
 More specifically, this approach has been shown to be beneficial in reducing distress related to posttraumatic stress (Sheade, 2015).
 Clinicians using REPC have found that 82% of service members with PTSD experience improvement (in comparison to 50-60% who improve using other office-based, evidence-based therapies).
 Additionally, only 11% of service member clients drop out before completing 8 or more EAC sessions (in comparison to 20-50% who drop out from other office-based, evidenced-based therapies).

 The REPC approach has been feature in world-renowned expert in animal-assisted therapy in counseling, Dr. Cynthia Chandler's newest book, Animal-Assisted Therapy in Counseling.
-The REPC approach will also be featured in detail throughout Dr. Sheade's book, Equine-Assisted Counseling and Psychotherapy: Healing Through Horses, available for purchase.
+The REPC approach is featured in detail throughout Dr. Sheade's book, Equine-Assisted Counseling and Psychotherapy: Healing Through Horses, available for purchase.

 Equine-Partnered Play Therapy (EPPT)